-NOTE: THE DIVISION'S ABILITY TO COMPLETE THE OBJECTIVES OUTLINED BY THE MANAGEMENT PLAN IS CONTINGENT ON THE AVAILABILITY OF FUNDING AND OTHER RESOURCES FOR THESE PURPOSES.
+NOTE: THE DIVISION'S ABILITY TO COMPLETE THE OBJECTIVES OUTLINED BY CONTINGENT ON THE AVAILABILITY OF FUNDING AND OTHER RESOURCES FO / THE MANAGEMENT PLAN I R THESE PURPOSES.
+S

 Summary of Estimated Costs

 Management Categories Total Estimated Manpower and Expense Cost (10-years)

 Resource Management \$12,295,500

 Administration and Support \$2,706,000

 Capital Improvements \$1,995,000

 Recreation Visitor Services \$731,000

-Edw Enforcement Activities Note: Law enforcement activities in Florida State Parks are conducted by the FWC Division of Law Enforcement and by local law enforcement agencies.
+Law Enforcement Activities Note: Law enforcement activities in Flori conducted by the FWC Division of Law E local law enforcement agencies. da State Parks are nforcement and by